 At a minimum, an email signature should contain your full name, your email address, and your phone number, so that hiring managers can see, at a glance, how to contact you.

 You might also include your current job title, and the company you work for, and your full address.
 Including a link to your LinkedIn profile is a good way to give the hiring manager more information on your skills and abilities.

 You can also add a LinkedIn button to your email signature if you prefer.
 You might also link to your Twitter account if you are using it for job search and/or career-related purposes.
 For applicants in creative fields, such as writers or designers, adding a link to an online portfolio is an excellent idea, or if you have your own professional website, you can add a link to it.

 Don’t get too carried away, and be wary of including too many links in your email signature.
 Just link to the most important information.
 Before you add every possible URL where you appear online, consider where you'd most like people to click.

 For example, if your LinkedIn profile encapsulates your career history best, use that.
 If your Twitter feed showcases career-related skills (e.g., marketing abilities), a link there may be more meaningful.
 But you don’t need both.

 Also important is leaving things out that don’t belong in an email signature when you’re sending emails related to your job search, such as inspirational quotes in their signatures.
-While adding cute inspirational quotes are fine for personal emails, it’s just not professional enough for a job email so leave out of your email signature.
+While adding cute inspirational quotes are fine for personal emails, it’s just not professional enough for a work-related email.

 Sample Email Signatures